invrs/paradiso/README.md

 # Paradiso

-Write reactive and isomorphic apps on any js framework.
+A common way to write reactive and isomorphic apps on any js framework.

 ## Features

-Provides a common style for defining components and routes.
+Provides a standard style for defining components and routes.

 Change rendering and routing engines in one line of code.